Download an interactive map of this route here.

 As you continue south down Pennsylvania, you’ll pass the small Quality Park.
 Make your way to the block between 7th and 8th.

-The Grant-Humphrey Mansion at 770 Pennsylvania St, named after the two families who lived there, was built in 1902 of the neoclassical style.
+The Grant-Humphrey Mansion at 770 Pennsylvania St, named after the two families who lived there, was built in 1902 in the neoclassical style.
 Grant made his money in the smelting industry and his wife established a home for destitute children.
-Humphrey, the wildcatter who discovered oil in Oklahoma, Texas and Wyoming, and his wife raised two boys who started Denver’s first airfield in Park Hill and became influential in the aviation industry.
+Humphrey, the wildcatter who discovered oil in Oklahoma, Texas, and Wyoming, and his wife raised two boys who started Denver’s first airfield in Park Hill and became influential in the aviation industry.
 The mansion is owned and rented out by History Colorado.

-Walk down through Governors Park, where you’ll see names of all the Governers who have served Colorado.
+Walk down through Governor’s Park, where you’ll see the names of all the Governors who have served Colorado.
 At the bottom of the hill is a nice playground for any kids who might be tagging along.
 At the south end of the park, you’ll see a piece of artwork, “Valedictorian” by Abe Vigil.
 “Valedictorian”, also known as “Redwood”, is an abstract tree form constructed of wood and metal.
 In the center of the park, you can find all of the Colorado state governor’s names stamped in concrete.

 At the bottom of the hill, turn back up Logan Street to the corner of Logan and 8th.
-Take a slight detour to the east on 8th Avenue to see the Governors Mansion.
+Take a slight detour to the east on 8th Avenue to see the Governor’s Mansion.

-The Governors Residence at Boettcher Mansion
+The Governor’s Residence at Boettcher Mansion

 Also known as the Cheesman-Evans-Boettcher Mansion, after its previous owners, the Colorado Governor lives in the Governor’s Mansion, where you can tour for free.
 Built in 1908 to house two families, Claude Boettcher made his fortune in sugar, livestock, cement, steel, securities, utilities, and transportation.
-Walter Cheesman succeeded in the world of railroad, finance, real estate, and water industries.
+Walter Cheesman succeeded in the world of railroads, finance, real estate, and water industries.
 And John Evans was the second Governor of the Territory of Colorado and who gave orders regarding the Sand Creek Massacre.

-In 1959, the state accepted the mansion as a gift from the Boettcher Foundation, and it’s now used as the Governor’s residence, if the Governor so desires.
-Currently Governor Polis does not live there.
+In 1959, the state accepted the mansion as a gift from the Boettcher Foundation, and it’s now used as the Governor’s residence if the Governor so desires.
+Currently, Governor Polis does not live there.